Florida Boating Law

 Florida follows many of the same federal rules, though there are a few variances and in some cases enhanced restrictions and requirements.

 While some rules may be deemed more critical to safety than others, any boat operator or owner who skirts the rules may be found negligent if an injury or fatality results.
-The FWC reports nearly 740 boating accidents occurred in the state in 2013.
+The FWC reports nearly 740 boating accidents occurred in the state in a recent year.
 Many can be attributed to breaches of state and federal regulations.

-The agency’s 2013 Uniform Boating Citation Summary indicated 22,300 violations were reported just in 2012 and 2013, which included everything from alcohol and drug use by operators and boating in restricted areas to negligent operation of a vessel and failure to properly register a vessel or craft.Vessel Registration
+The agency’s Uniform Boating Citation Summary indicated 22,300 violations were reported, which included everything from alcohol and drug use by operators and boating in restricted areas to negligent operation of a vessel and failure to properly register a vessel or craft.Vessel Registration

 In Florida, all vessels – excluding non-motor-powered models less than 16 feet – have to be registered with the local Tax Collector’s Office.
-Nearly 900,000 vessels were registered in the state as of 2013.
+Nearly 900,000 vessels are registered in the state.

 Registrations, which must be secured within one month of purchase, have to be renewed annually, and decals must be properly displayed at all times while the vessel is in Florida waters.

 Florida authorities issue about 1,300 citations a year for offenses including:

 - Operation of unregistered/unnumbered vessels